 - We may share basic information on the attendees at an event or function or meeting with the host or members of the Company’s staff.

 - We may pass data to other organisations, known as Data Processors, to provide specific services to us.
 A contract is always in place with a Data Processor, and they are not allowed to do anything with your data other than that which we have requested.
 In these cases we never lose legal control of your data.

 The law requires us to tell you the legal basis upon which we process your data.

-- Some activities (for example sending you emails which promote the Institute’s interests) require your consent.
+- Some activities require your consent.
+For example, we only send you news and event invitations by email and share your data with Legatum for that purpose if you consent.
 If the law requires your consent to process data in a certain way then we will obtain it before carrying out that activity.

 - Other activities are carried out to fulfil a contract or agreement.
 If a contract is in place then we will process your data based on that contract.